-The Data Processing and Computer Technology associate degree program at Shawnee State University is designed to meet the manpower demand of industries, government, and educational institutions.
+The Computer Information Systems in Business associate degree program at Shawnee State University is designed to meet the manpower demand of industries, government, and educational institutions.

-In addition to theoretical fundamentals, practical aspects of data processing are emphasized.
+In addition to theoretical fundamentals, practical aspects of computer systems in business are emphasized.
 Hands-on opportunity is provided and encouraged.
-Graduates of this program are fully prepared to enter employment as computer programmers or operators in computer installations and application departments.
+Graduates of this program are fully prepared to enter employment as computer programmers, operators, or microcomputer specialists in computer installations or application departments.
 Graduates of this technology receive an associate degree in applied business.